damon-murdoch/ps-to-json/readme.md

 - Move 1 / Move 2 / ...
 - Move 1 / Move 2 / ...

+### Sample Files
+Inside the /in directory, I've placed the resource files which are currently being used on my own private Pokemon Showdown! server for my VGC Battle Factory format(s).
+This is also the official repository for these files.
+Please feel free to push changes to this repository which add new sets you would like to see in the server and I will review them :)

+#### VGC Factory Server
+The VGC Factory Server is located [here](https://brisbanebuzzwoles.psim.us).

 ### Future Features
 In future, I would like to make allowances for the following tags: